aws-samples/ssm-automation-custom-ad-domain-join-unjoin/README.md

 # Overview
 Please refer to blog post for more details: [https://aws.amazon.com/blogs/modernizing-with-aws/simplifying-active-directory-domain-join-with-aws-systems-manager/](https://aws.amazon.com/blogs/modernizing-with-aws/simplifying-active-directory-domain-join-with-aws-systems-manager/).

 Deploy a custom AWS Systems Manager Automation runbook that automatically domain joins or unjoins from an [Active Directory (AD) domain](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
 This runbook can be used with on-premises AD, self-managed AD running on [Amazon Elastic Compute Cloud (Amazon EC2) Windows instances](https://aws.amazon.com/windows/products/ec2/), or [AWS Managed Microsoft AD](https://aws.amazon.com/directoryservice/) and can be executed manually or automatically with AWS services such as [AWS Systems Manager](https://aws.amazon.com/systems-manager/), [Amazon EventBridge](https://aws.amazon.com/eventbridge/), or [AWS Lambda](https://aws.amazon.com/lambda/).
-The runbook leverages 4 parameters stored in [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), to store the AD domain name, AD domain username, AD domain user's password, and a specific Organizational Unit (OU) in AD.
-The AD domain user's password is encrypted and decrypted with [AWS Key Management Service (AWS KMS)](https://aws.amazon.com/kms/) as a secure string.
+The runbook [create an AWS Secrets Manager secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) with the AD credentials, AD domain name, and a specific Organizational Unit (OU) in AD.

-**NOTE:** This guide assumes DNS has been configured already for your Active Directory environment running in AWS.
+> This guide assumes DNS has been configured already for your Active Directory environment running in AWS.
 There are various methods to configure such an environment, either with [Amazon Route 53 Resolver endpoints](https://d1.awsstatic.com/whitepapers/aws-hybrid-dns-with-active-directory.pdf) or [DHCP option sets in Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html).

 ## The Automation runbook workflow
 There are 9 steps in total in the Automation workflow.
 Below are descriptions of the key steps and how they factor into the AD domain join/unjoin activities.